12flamingo/CTF-writeups/Whitehacks 2022/forensics/[forensics] Hidden_in_plain_sight/README.md

 ```

 We should now recognise the file signature of a GZIP archive file. ```1f8b08```
-Unzipping with https://codebeautify.org/gzip-decompress-online, we obatin the flag.
+Unzipping with https://codebeautify.org/gzip-decompress-online, we obtain the flag.

 ```WH2022{W3lc0me_t0_SMU_B3st_Un1}```